Charlotte Alderdice: And then I ended up here. He he.

 José: No, you don’t really expect- that’s right.
 (No) So well then, now that you’re here, and at least the the- the little bit that I heard you speaking Japanese you seemed pretty good at it (Thank you) and you’re only going topronounced, “GONNA” (0:36) get better in the year that you’re here what are you thinking as options after you’re done all this?
 (Uh) What do what do- what do you want topronounced, “WANNA” (0:42) do with this?

 Charlotte: I honestly don’t really knownote Charlotte’s pronunciation at the end of “know”; it has a little “R” sound at the end of the word (0:44).
-Um I have sort of like my own life goal dream which doesn’t really have anything with Japanese (Japanese) language, but it’s uh, it’s not really one that would necessarily be a sort of career.
+Um I have sort of like my own life goal dream which doesn’t really have anything to do with Japanese (Japanese) language, but it’s uh, it’s not really one that would necessarily be a sort of career.
 Um, Still I want to be a manga artist at some point.
 (Oh my) Um, you know I- I didn’t- I mentioned I wanted to do art like I uh really enjoyed drawing comics and things.
 Um so one day I- I would like to have a book published I think that would be pretty cool like uh…

 José: Of of your manga art.